ssmythe/learn_mandarin_chinese/README.md

     - Listen to the pronunciation (several times if necessary)
     - Watch the stroke order animation
 - Write each character in the correct stroke order
-    - Say the Pinyin and English definition as you're writing each character
+    - Say the Pinyin and English definition as you're writing each word/character (as appropriate)

 ### Deep Study the Vocabulary